Skip to main content

 12Qualified business income

-If you're self-employed or are an owner and active in a pass-through entity—like an S corporation, partnership or limited liability company—you may be able to claim the qualified business income, or QBI, deduction.
-Also called the Section 199A deduction, it allows you to deduct up to 20% of your qualified business income through December 31, 2025.
+If you're self-employed or an active owner in a pass-through entity—such as an S corporation, partnership or limited liability company—you may be eligible for the qualified business income, or QBI, deduction.
+Also called the Section 199A deduction, it allows you to deduct up to 20% of your qualified business income.

-Navigating the rules and criteria for claiming the QBI deduction can be complex.
-It may be helpful to consult with a tax specialist to determine if you qualify for this tax break.
+Navigating can be complex, so it's a good idea to consult a tax specialist to determine whether you qualify for this tax break.

 13Business insurance